The place to find the heart of Africa in southern Texas is the Natural Bridge Wildlife Ranch near San Antonio. It’s a drive-thru zoo!

 Give yourself at least 45-60 minutes to get through the Natural Bridge Wildlife Ranch.
 Chances are you’ll want to pause and watch the animals rather than racing through.

-Here’s the official website for the ranch.
-The drive thru safari ranch is open 9 am to 5 pm most days, with shorter hours (9 to 4) during the winter, and extended hours (9 to 6) on summer weekends.
 It’s much like a zoo, but you get to stay in your car and see the animals from a closer distance.
 Drive-thru all the way!

 WANT MORE WILDLIFE ARTICLES?
 Check out my recap of the San Diego Zoo, the experience of seeing wild mountain goats in Glacier National Park, cage diving with sharks in Hawaii, getting kissed by a giraffe at the Giraffe Centre in Kenya, and my magical tale of walking with wild rhinos in Zimbabwe.